 So you’ve followed our press release writing guide to a tee, found media contacts to pitch your story to, and now you’re all set to hit send.
 Before you click that send button, look at your watch.
 Make sure you’re not sending your press release at a time when it’ll drown in a flood of emails.

-Before we talk about the best time to send a press release, let’s talk about when not to send your press release.
+Before reviewing the best time to send a press release, let’s talk about when not to send your press release.

 Why you shouldn’t send your press release on a Monday

-You might be thinking that it’s a great idea to send your press release first thing on a Monday morning, before other brands get the jump on you and get their press releases in there.
+You might think it’s a great idea to send your press release first thing on a Monday morning, before other brands get the jump on you and get their press releases in there.
 On the contrary, Monday is one of the worst days to send your press release.
 Here’s why.

 For these reasons, it’s important to steer clear of Mondays when you’re scheduling your cold email pitch.